Underground hangar: Switzerland

 Six Flugzeugkaverne (aircraft caverns), each with space for 30 or more aircraft, were constructed for the Swiss Air Force.
 One at Meiringen Air Base has been expanded to operate F/A-18 Hornet aircraft.
 Originally, the plan for the aircraft hangar (German Kavernenflugplatz) included the possibility of launching combat aircraft from the mountain air base.
-High costs and technical difficulties prevented these plans from being realised.
+High costs and technical difficulties prevented these plans from being realized.
 The idea of using roads as runways was later part of the design demands for the Swiss motorway network.

 Taiwan

-Chiashan Air Force Base, located in Hualien, has an extensive underground hangar system which can accommodate two hundred aircraft.
+Chiashan Air Force Base, located in Hualien, has an extensive underground hangar system that can accommodate two hundred aircraft.

 Chihhang Air Base in Taitung County can accommodate eighty aircraft in underground hangars.